- Cannabis affects everyone differently and may potentially have harmful effects.

 1. YOU are the most important factor

 Because everyone’s physiology and Endocannabinoid System is different, the effects of cannabis are highly individualized.
-Your experience will depend on many personal factors, such as your previous experience with cannabis, your age, gender, and your overall mental and physical health.
+Your experience will depend on many personal factors, such as your previous experience with cannabis, your age, sex, and your overall mental and physical health.

 Tetrahydrocannabinol, or THC, is the cannabinoid most associated with the psychoactive and intoxicating effects of cannabis.
 Understanding THC potency can be helpful in gauging the level of psychoactive sensation you may experience.